isabella232/torgap-opentimestamps/README.md

 ## Status - Late Alpha

-` $projectname`  is currently under active development and in the late alpha testing phase.
+` torgap-opentimestamps`  is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ### Roadmap

 ## Prerequisites

-## Insllation Instructions
+## Installation Instructions

 ## Usage Instructions